robinrojh/tp/docs/UserGuide.md

 - Typing in the command word wrongly (e.g. typing `lisst` instead of `list`)
 - Typing in wrong number of inputs (e.g. typing `deleteClient` or `deleteClient 5 2` instead of `deleteClient 2`)
 - Typing in letters for numbers or vice versa (e.g. typing `listProc hello` instead of `listProc 1`)
-- You entered the correct command but wrong inputs (e.g. typing `deleteProc 1 10` when there is no 10th Client)
+- You entered the correct command but with wrong inputs (e.g. typing `deleteProc 1 10` when there is no 10th Client)

 The corresponding error messages will be displayed in the result box, so do take a look at them.